Jhamak Ghimire

 Jhamak Kumari Ghimire (झमक कुमारी घिमिरे; born 4 July 1980) is a Nepalese writer.
 She was born with cerebral palsy and writes with her left foot.
 She is a columnist at the Kantipur newspaper.
-She had been awarded the Madan Puraskar (the most popular award given to the writer for their contribution in Nepalese Literature) for her auto-biography Jiwan Kada Ki Phool (Is Life a Thorn or Flower).
+She had been awarded the Madan Puraskar (the most prestigious award given to the writer for their contribution in Nepalese Literature) for her auto-biography Jiwan Kada Ki Phool (Is Life a Thorn or Flower).
 In addition, Ghimire was awarded by Kabita Ram Bal Sahitya Prativa Puraskar (2015), Aswikrit Bichar Sahitya Puraskar (2016), and Madan Purashkar (2010).

 Jhamak Kumari Ghimire was born on 21 Ashad 2037 B.S (Nepali date).